Yale-DMAC/dmac_data_docs/README.md

 	- Test application upgrades, features, plugins, bug fixes
 	- Coordinate and manage implementations
 	- Maintain plugins on Yale Github accounts
-	- Low-to-moderate effort development work
+	- Low effort development work
-- Training and documentation
+- Training and documentation (in collaboration with advisory groups and service owner)
-- Manage hosting
+- Manage hosting (in collaboration with service owner)
 	- Recommend and manage infrastructure improvements to the hosting environment
 	- Generate Docker images
 - Communicate system changes to stakeholders and provide training
 - Serve as ArchivesSpace representatives on library- or university- wide projects

 #### Stakeholders